zelanko/sql-docs.it-it/docs/connect/odbc/windows/dsn-wizard-3.md

 ### <a name="back"></a>Indietro

-Torna alla schermata precedente della procedura guidata.
+Consente di tornare alla schermata precedente della procedura guidata.

 ## <a name="next-steps"></a>Passaggi successivi